|Committee membership||No. of meetings 2016: 4|

-The members of the Audit Committee are J.A.
-Biles, R. Rajagopal, E. Lindqvist and I.B.
-Duncan (who joined on 17 November 2014), all of whom are independent Non-Executive Directors.
-Their biographical details are shown in the Board of Directors section and their remuneration in the Board report on remuneration.
+The members of the Audit Committee are all independent non-executive directors.
+Their biographical details are shown on the Board of Directors page and their remuneration on the Board report on remuneration page.
 The Group Company Secretary is the secretary to the Audit Committee.

-Mr Biles has been Chairman of the Audit Committee since 16 August 2007 when he was appointed as a Non-Executive Director of the Company.
-The Board considers that Mr Biles has recent and relevant financial experience.
-He qualified as a Chartered Accountant with Price Waterhouse & Co, served as a plc Finance Director (FKI PLC 1998–2004 and Chubb Security PLC 1991–1997) and has chaired the Audit Committee of several other PLCs.
+I.B.
+Duncan is Chairman of the Audit Committee.
+The Board considers that I.B.
+Duncan has recent and relevant financial experience.
+He qualified as a Chartered Accountant with Deloitte & Touche, served as Finance Director of Royal Mail Holdings plc from 2006 to 2010, and has chaired the audit committees of several other publicly listed companies.

 The Committee's objective is to provide effective governance over the Group's financial reporting, including the adequacy of related disclosures, the management and oversight of the Group's systems of internal control, financial risks and the performance of internal audit and the appointment and performance of the external auditor.

-Mr Biles also held preparatory meetings separately with Deloitte and the Group Head of Risk prior to most Committee meetings to review their reports and discuss issues in detail.
+I.B.
+Duncan also held preparatory meetings separately with Deloitte, the Group Financial Controller and the Group Head of Risk prior to Committee meetings to review their reports and discuss issues in detail.
 The external auditor met with the Audit Committee without the executives present.

 Main activities of the Committee during the year